iamtomnewton/iamtomnewton.github.io/_posts/2017-11-20-surge-dot-net.markdown

     });
 {% endhighlight %}

+## Step 3

-Great, our index is working.
+Our index is working.
 Now we just need to deploy it to Surge using the handy [gulp-surge](https://github.com/surge-sh/gulp-surge) package.

 {% highlight javascript %}
 var surge = require('gulp-surge');